1nf3rn0-H/HTB-Cyber-Apocalypse-2021/Crypto/PhaseStream2/README.md

 	fil.close()
 ```

-This will take some time as we are bruteforcing the key.
+This gives out the flag.

 ![output](S0.jpg)